KhronosGroup/Vulkan-ValidationLayers/docs/gpu_dump.md

         Descriptor size: 0x40 (VK_DESCRIPTOR_TYPE_STORAGE_BUFFER)
 ```

-In this example, the first dispatch shader looked like:
+In this example, the first dispatch shader looked like this:

 ```glsl
 layout (set = 0, binding = 0) buffer SSBO_0 {